ashermja/AnimationShowcase/README.md

 You will need to have Expo SDK and an Android/ IOS device with expo installed.
 Alterntively you can use the IOS simulator

 ### Declarative Usage
-The main Component in this showcase is animate-reaction.tsx declared as below
+The main Component in this showcase is animate-reaction.tsx declared as below.
+An example have it in use can be found in animated-reations.tsx

 ```html
 <AnimatedReaction animationComplete={animationComplete} reactionNo={uniqueId} />);